Ride Against MS 2019

 Another year in the books!
 An aside from the rain headed out of Richmond on Day 1, it all went smoothly.
 And even the rain just made things more exciting.
 I can’t express how grateful I am to all my sponsors and all the volunteers, organizers and participants.
 Bike MS: Colonial Crossroads is an even I have looked forward to every year for the past 16 years.
 I love cycling and some people very close to me are fighting MS so it all means so much to me.
 MS is such an insidious disease and there is still no cure.
 There have been many advancements made to slow and treat the disease, but it affects each person differently.
 It’s defiant and crafty and evil.
 All we can do is keep fighting it and keep raising money and awareness in an attempt to, one day, find a cure.
 And we will.
 As someone with MS who sent us off on the ride said one year: “One day we’ll beat MS, and we’ll all do this ride just for fun.”
 Hell yes.
 Thank you all.
 See you next year.

 This year’s Bike MS: Colonial Crossroads is in the books!
 Wow, what a weekend.
-Check back for a full report with pictures of the event and also an episode of The Well and Good Podcast with audio and interviews.
+Check back for a full report with pictures of the event and also an episode of The Good Eye Podcast with audio and interviews.
 Donations and sponsorships will be accepted for another month or so.
 The link is below.
 Thanks for stopping by!

 It’s that time of year again.
 I’m gearing up for my 16th year of riding to raise money and awareness to help end Multiple Sclerosis.

 My 16th year of riding against MS. Crazy.
 I’ve ridden with a lot of different people on this ride over the years.
 Teammates, friends, relatives, strangers who became friends, friends who are strange to begin with, you name it.
 It’s an awesome event every year and the enthusiasm and fellowship among the riders, volunteers, organizers and of course the folks who fight MS every day is why we all show up every year.